achorg/ach2025-website/en/cfp.md

 * Technical Chair: Andy Janco (Princeton University)
 * Communications Lead: Amanda Reagan (Clemson University)
 * Sponsorship and Promotion Lead: Katayoun Torabi (Texas A&M College of Arts and Sciences)

-Additional committee members to be announced.
-To get involved in conference planning email conference [at] ach [dot] org.